espocrm/documentation/user-guide/reports.md

 Administrator can create custom list view filters based on specific reports.
 Available at: Administration > Report Filters.
 It's possible to specify teams that will have an access to the filter.

+Note: The layout, that is specified in the report, is not applied to the list view when the filter is selected.

 ## Report Panels (detail view panels showing report results)

 Compatible with EspoCRM 5.1.0 and greater.